josephlim94/python_janus_client/docs/transport.md

 Transport classes handle the actual communication with the Janus server.
 The transport method is automatically detected using regex patterns on the base_url parameter passed to the Session object.

-The transport layer provides an abstraction over different communication protocols (HTTP, WebSocket) and handles connection management, message routing, and error recovery.

 ## Base Transport Class

-All transport implementations inherit from the base `JanusTransport` class, which defines the common interface and functionality.

 ::: janus_client.transport.JanusTransport
     options: